25 Plants for Instant Curb Appeal in Front of Your House

 ProvenWinners.com

-Easy-to-grow ornamental grasses boost your home’s curb appeal with interesting textures and add movement to the landscape as they sway in the breeze.
+Easy-to-grow ornamental grasses boost your home’s curb appeal with interesting textures and add movement to the landscape or front of the house as they sway in the breeze.
 Use them for a contemporary look in beds or large containers or let them soften a rock garden or bed mulched with coarse bark, stone or gravel.
 Graceful Grasses 'Sky Rocket' combines here with Supertunia Mini Vista petunias in indigo, violet and white.

 Tip: 'Sky Rocket' turns brown in the fall, but you can find winter-hardy, ornamental grasses that stay attractive year-round.